SeanJ88/Skip_Patching_Lambda/README.md

 :warning: This file will not exist in the github repository due to the sensitivity of the data :warning:

-- If you would like to have the same file, then please run the following aws cli command from the root directory:
+- If you would like to have the same file, then please run the following aws cli command from the root directory on an environment/account you would like the test data to come from:

 ```
 aws ec2 describe-instances > jest/mockfunction/ec2-examples.json